 While trying to implement a mobile workforce, several questions may pop in your mind concerning your existing operations, such as follows:

 Security is the topmost issue, therefore it is important to evaluate your current security procedures before changing the network or infrastructure.
 You can also conduct a site audit to identify risks and vulnerabilities in your systems and networks.

-When companies allow staff to work remotely, security continues to remain the biggest challenge to tackle.
+When companies allow staff to work remotely through remote working tools, security continues to remain the biggest challenge to tackle.
 A mobile workforce can increase the risks related to data breaches and cyberattacks.
 You can improve mobile and network security by deploying secure access to the organization’s network, by ensuring remote workers use a VPN (a virtual private network) to access business data.
 IT admins can also encourage remote workers to use secure cloud platforms for managing and storing data to reduce vulnerability points.

 Effective collaboration and teamwork are two crucial elements that can translate into a productive and smooth mobile workforce.
 By using collaborative tools, remote workers can feel like they’re part of the team and working in unison to fulfill company objectives.
 Several collaboration tools enable real-time coordination and communication among team members, surpassing geographies.
 Certain cloud-based project management platforms also allow remote members to organize and manage tasks and track progress.